python/devguide/developers.rst

 Permissions History
 -------------------

+- Donald Stufft was given push privileges on Aug 14 2013 by BAC, for PEP editing, on the recommendation of Nick Coghlan.

 - Ethan Furman was given push privileges on May 11 2013 by BAC, for PEP 435 work, on the recommendation of Eli Bendersky.